wearehearken/pym.js/README.md

 $ npm run sauce
 ```

 For local testing the list of browsers to use can be modified on `sauce/saucelabs-local-browsers.js`.
-We use [Travis CI](https://travis-ci.org/) for our continuous integration, when travis is fired it will use `sauce/saucelabs-browsers.js` as the list of browsers to test on.
+We use [Travis CI](https://travis-ci.org/) for our continuous integration.
+When Travis is invoked it will use `sauce/saucelabs-browsers.js` as the list of browsers to test on.

 Build the project
 -----------------